 We're looking for a full stack engineer who is fluent in React/Typescript but comfortable working across the entire stack.
 This includes building on top of our Go backend as well as working directly with the Kubernetes and Helm APIs.
 Since Porter is a PaaS that abstracts the complexity of Kubernetes, deeply considered design/architectural decisions are the lifeblood of our platform.
 The best implementation is not always the most obvious one, so an appetite for rigorously evaluating the tradeoffs of different options is essential.

 You will be expected to push critical code on a daily basis while also working on larger features that constantly expand the capabilities of the platform.
-As a full-time engineer joining a team that includes three technical founders, you will be involved in all feature discussions and will shape the trajectory of our product.

 - Build and maintain new features on the Porter dashboard

 - Develop our Go API to accommodate additional k8s/Helm behaviors

 - Create applets and add-ons for popular technologies like MySQL, Redis, Kafka, RabbitMQ, etc.

 - Improve the UI and organization of the dashboard (strong UI/UX background is a nice to have)

 - Raise the standard for code quality and our engineering culture